- Do I send payment?

 - I need to renew my Associate Teacher permit, but I did not complete the additional 15 units, is there an extension?

 The CTC does not automatically grant extensions for Associate Teacher permits.
 You need to provide proof as to why the additional course work was not completed.
 For example, if you or an immediate family member were ill during the five-year renewal time.
 More information regarding extensions is available on the CTC website here.
+The CDTC stipend does not cover the fee for extensions.

 - Can I renew online?